brown-cs132-s13/labs/sql/README.md

 ## The loader

-Open up 'loader.js' and you will notice we've required two modules at the top, 'anyDB' and 'zipcoder.js'.
+Open up `loader.js` and you will notice we've required two modules at the top, 'anyDB' and 'zipcoder.js'.
 Zipcoder is a local module that we've written for you to read in a comma seperated list of zipcodes (.csv files), more on that later.

-[AnyDB](https://github.com/grncdr/node-any-db) is a package on npm that provides a simplified interface between your node.js app and a database.
-One nice thing about anyDB is that it makes it easy to swap one type of database for another.
+[AnyDB](https://github.com/grncdr/node-any-db) is a package on npm that provides a simplified interface between your Node app and a database.
+One nice thing about AnyDB is that it makes it easy to swap one type of database for another.
 In this lab we'll be using SQLite3, but in your next project you'll be using PostgreSQL.
 AnyDB provides a common way to interact with databases, regardless of which specific one we choose.
 The first step is to create a connection to our